sun35friend/connection_monitoring/README.md

-Script checks to see if WiFi has a network IP and if not try to reconnect A lock file will be used which prevents the script from running more than one at a time.
+Script to check if specified Network Interface is up and a ping to a test IP Address is successful.
-If lockfile is old, it will be removed.
+A lockfile prevents the script from running multiple times
-Output Messages will be written to /var/log/connection_monitoring.log
+Output Messages are redirected to /var/log/connection_monitoring.log

 Beside the Network Connection Monitoring, Watchdog will be installed and configured to Auto-reboot a hung Raspberry Pi using the on-board watchdog timer.